Lytes/sound-tunnel/README.md

 1. Open a new tab
 2. Open the developer tools (Ctrl-Shift-I) and select the “Network” tab
 3. Go to [https://music.youtube.com](https://music.youtube.com) and ensure you are logged in
 4. Find an authenticated POST request.
+5. Copy your cookies
-5. Paste copied cookies in [headers_auth.json](headers_auth.json).
+6. Paste copied cookies in [headers_auth.json](headers_auth.json).
 Should look something like this
 ![example image](./image.png "Example img")

 ### Tidal Music